pmean/build-website/text/99/grants.md

 -   evaluating an exposure
 -   describing a population

 .
-These categories aren\'t perfect, but help guide further discussion about writing grants.
+These categories aren't perfect, but help guide further discussion about writing grants.

 **Evaluating a treatment**